wcarc-on/wcarc-site/programs.md

 ## VO1NO Antenna Party July 2006

 Several members of WCARC and some other hams turned out to help Al VO1NO raise his latest addition to his tower collection.
 A good time was had by all, and it was also very interesting.
-Our photographer, Barny VA3BGB was on hand to take pictures:
+Our photographer, Barney VA3BGB was on hand to take pictures:

 * [Photos of VO1NO antenna party, July 2006](vo1noantparty/vo1noant.html)